awsdocs/aws-codebuild-user-guide/doc_source/getting-started.md

 Upload the `MessageUtil.zip` file to the input bucket named `codebuild-region-ID-account-ID-input-bucket`\.

 **Important**
-For AWS CodeCommit, GitHub, and Bitbucket repositories, by convention, you must store a build spec file named `buildspec.yml` in the root \(top level\) of each repository or include the build spec declaration as part of the build project definition\.
+For CodeCommit, GitHub, and Bitbucket repositories, by convention, you must store a build spec file named `buildspec.yml` in the root \(top level\) of each repository or include the build spec declaration as part of the build project definition\.
 Do not create a ZIP file that contains the repository's source code and build spec file\.
 For build input stored in Amazon S3 buckets only, you must create a ZIP file that contains the source code and, by convention, a build spec file named `buildspec.yml` at the root \(top level\) or include the build spec declaration as part of the build project definition\.
 If you want to use a different name for your build spec file, or you want to reference a build spec in a location other than the root, you can specify a build spec override as part of the build project definition\.
 For more information, see [Build Spec File Name and Storage Location](build-spec-ref.md#build-spec-ref-name-storage)\.

 ## Step 5: Create the Build Project<a name="getting-started-create-build-project"></a>

 In this step, you create a build project that AWS CodeBuild uses to run the build\.
-A *build project* defines how AWS CodeBuild runs a build\.
+A *build project* defines how CodeBuild runs a build\.
 It includes information such as where to get the source code, the build environment to use, the build commands to run, and where to store the build output\.
-A *build environment* represents a combination of operating system, programming language runtime, and tools that AWS CodeBuild uses to run a build\.
-The build environment is expressed as a Docker image\. \(For more information, see the [Docker Overview](https://docs.docker.com/engine/docker-overview/) topic on the Docker Docs website\.\) For this build environment, you instruct AWS CodeBuild to use a Docker image that contains a version of the Java Development Kit \(JDK\) and Apache Maven\.
+A *build environment* represents a combination of operating system, programming language runtime, and tools that CodeBuild uses to run a build\.
+The build environment is expressed as a Docker image\. \(For more information, see the [Docker Overview](https://docs.docker.com/engine/docker-overview/) topic on the Docker Docs website\.\) For this build environment, you instruct CodeBuild to use a Docker image that contains a version of the Java Development Kit \(JDK\) and Apache Maven\.

-You can use the [AWS CodeBuild console](#getting-started-create-build-project-console) or [AWS CLI](#getting-started-create-build-project-cli) to complete this step\.
+You can use the [CodeBuild console](#getting-started-create-build-project-console) or [AWS CLI](#getting-started-create-build-project-cli) to complete this step\.

 **Note**
-You can work with AWS CodeBuild in several ways: through the AWS CodeBuild console, AWS CodePipeline, the AWS CLI, or the AWS SDKs\.
-This walkthrough demonstrates how to use the AWS CodeBuild console and the AWS CLI\.
-To learn how to use AWS CodePipeline, see [Use AWS CodePipeline with AWS CodeBuild](how-to-create-pipeline.md)\.
+You can work with CodeBuild in several ways: through the CodeBuild console, AWS CodePipeline, the AWS CLI, or the AWS SDKs\.
+This walkthrough demonstrates how to use the CodeBuild console and the AWS CLI\.
+To learn how to use CodePipeline, see [Use AWS CodePipeline with AWS CodeBuild](how-to-create-pipeline.md)\.
 To learn how to use the AWS SDKs, see [Run AWS CodeBuild Directly](how-to-run.md)\. <a name="getting-started-create-build-project-console"></a>

 **To create the build project \(console\)**

 1. Sign in to the AWS Management Console and open the AWS CodeBuild console at [https://console\.aws\.amazon\.com/codesuite/codebuild/home](https://console.aws.amazon.com/codesuite/codebuild/home)\.

-1. In the AWS region selector, choose a region that supports AWS CodeBuild\.
-For more information, see [AWS CodeBuild](https://docs.aws.amazon.com/general/latest/gr/rande.html#codebuild_region) in the "Regions and Endpoints" topic in the *Amazon Web Services General Reference*\.
+1. In the AWS region selector, choose a region that supports CodeBuild\.
+For more information, see [CodeBuild](https://docs.aws.amazon.com/general/latest/gr/rande.html#codebuild_region) in the "Regions and Endpoints" topic in the *Amazon Web Services General Reference*\.

-1. If an AWS CodeBuild information page is displayed, choose **Create project**\.
+1. If a CodeBuild information page is displayed, choose **Create project**\.
 Otherwise, on the navigation pane, expand **Build**, and then choose **Build projects**\.

 1. On the **Create build project** page, in **Project configuration**, for **Project name**, enter a name for this build project \(in this example, `codebuild-demo-project`\)\.
 Build project names must be unique across each AWS account\.
 If you use a different name, be sure to use it throughout this walkthrough\.
 **Note**
 On the **Create build project** page, you might see an error message similar to the following: **User: *user\-ARN* is not authorized to perform: codebuild:ListProjects**\.
-This is most likely because you signed in to the AWS Management Console as an IAM user that does not have sufficient permissions to use AWS CodeBuild in the console\.
+This is most likely because you signed in to the AWS Management Console as an IAM user that does not have sufficient permissions to use CodeBuild in the console\.
 To fix this, sign out of the AWS Management Console, and then sign back in with credentials belonging to one of the following IAM entities:
 Your AWS root account\.
 This is not recommended\.
 For more information, see [The Account Root User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html) in the *IAM User Guide*\.
 An administrator IAM user in your AWS account\.
 For more information, see [Creating Your First IAM Admin User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.
 An IAM user in your AWS account with the AWS managed policies named **AWSCodeBuildAdminAccess**, **AmazonS3ReadOnlyAccess**, and **IAMFullAccess** attached to that IAM user or to an IAM group that the IAM user belongs to\.
 If you do not have an IAM user or group in your AWS account with these permissions, and you cannot add these permissions to your IAM user or group, contact your AWS account administrator for assistance\.
-For more information, see [AWS Managed \(Predefined\) Policies for AWS CodeBuild](auth-and-access-control-iam-identity-based-access-control.md#managed-policies)\.
+For more information, see [AWS Managed \(Predefined\) Policies for CodeBuild](auth-and-access-control-iam-identity-based-access-control.md#managed-policies)\.

 1. In **Source**, for **Source provider**, choose **Amazon S3**\.